| |

 |

-St. Albans Area Historical Roadside Markers
+St. Albans Area Historical Markers

-ST. ALBANS ARCHEOLOGICAL SITE
+ST. ALBANS ARCHAEOLOGICAL SITE

 Discovered in 1963 by Sam Kessell.
 Recognized as one of the oldest and